koolskateguy89/21coa122cw/README.txt

 Software versions
-  - Python v3.10.0
+  - Python v3.8.9
-  - matplotlib v3.5.0
+  - matplotlib v3.5.1

 NOTE: The test code may give false negatives if the database or logfile have been modified.

+Member IDs already in database/logfile: arad book coaa coai suii util

 Additional features:
 - Book searching